griffinschwab/NYSE-ML-Project/README.md

 - [securities](./data/raw/securities.csv): Some additional meta data for each stock.

 ### Disclaimer
-> This is for educational purposes only.
+> This is for demonstration purposes only.
 Please do not use this to actually guide any investment decisions.
 This is not to be used to make any real world investment decisions.